louisahsmith/selection/content/control_sel.md

+TODO: I'm not sure this is necessary?
+Just add control selection to the other one?

 With no additional assumptions, the computed bound will be for general selection bias (Result 1 in the [text](https://arxiv.org/abs/1810.13402)).
 The options correspond to the additional results.

 *Unmeasured factor a defining characteristic of selection*